jrf0110/leFunc/README.md

-# Type check your functions with leFunc
+# Overload your functions with leFunc

-leFunc provides type checking for your functions and is an easy way to make function overloads.
-It's also really small.
-It's like 20 lines of code uncompressed.
-So, yeah.
-Don't worry about it mucking things up.
+It basically provides a structured way to type check your functions.
+It's particularly useful when building api's that can have multiple combinations of parameters.

 ```javascript
 var getItems = leFunc({